Oil shippers decry judge ruling on Seaway pipeline tariffs

 Seaway said in a filing last week the decision will “put in jeopardy billions of dollars of existing and planned infrastructure projects that depend on the sanctity and enforceability of contracts with shippers supporting those projects.”
 It declined to comment beyond its regulatory filings.

-The original Seaway dispute involves several potential uncommitted shippers including Apache (APA.N), Chevron (CVX.N), Noble Energy (NBL.N) and Suncor Energy Corp (SU.TO) who asked that Seaway provide more justification for the rates they set.
+The original Seaway dispute involves several potential uncommitted shippers including Apache, Chevron, Noble Energy and Suncor Energy Corp who asked that Seaway provide more justification for the rates they set.

 In the April 13, 2012 filing, Seaway proposed uncommitted rates of $3.82 per barrel for light crude and $4.32 for heavy.
 Committed rates were set between $2.75-3.00 for up to 100,000 barrels of light crude for a 5 year period, $2.50-2.75 for a ten year period and $3.25-3.50 and $3.00-3.25 for heavy crude.